MarquelH/Rhythm/README.md

-# Rh.ythm
+# Rhy.thm

-Rh.ythm is an in-development app.
+Rhy.thm is an in-development app.